AlmogMaman/deploy-nginx-aws/README.md

 # Flask App Deployment on AWS

-This project demonstrates how to deploy a custom flask app on AWS using Terraform for infrastructure management, Docker for containerization, and GitHub Actions for deploy the infrastructure.
+This project demonstrates how to deploy a flask app on AWS using Terraform for infrastructure management, Docker for containerization, and GitHub Actions for deploy the infrastructure.

 ## Overview